peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Markov_Chain_Monte_Carlo></a>
 #### Markov-Chain Monte Carlo

-[**Markov-chain Monte Carlo**](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) is a family of algorithms for sampling many random numbers from a probability distribution by building a _Markov chain_ of random values that build on each other until they converge to the given distribution.
+[**Markov-chain Monte Carlo**](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) is a family of algorithms for sampling many random variates from a probability distribution by building a _Markov chain_ of random values that build on each other until they converge to the given distribution.
 In general, however, a given chain's random values will have a statistical _dependence_ on each other, and it takes an unknown time for the chain to converge (which is why techniques such as "thinning" &mdash; keeping only every Nth sample &mdash; or "burn-in" &mdash; skipping iterations before sampling &mdash; are often employed).
 MCMC can also estimate the distribution's sampling domain for other samplers, such as rejection sampling (above).

 MCMC algorithms<sup>[**(81)**](#Note81)</sup> include _Metropolis&ndash;Hastings_, _slice sampling_, and _Gibbs sampling_ (see also the [**Python sample code**](https://peteroupc.github.io/randomgen.zip)).
 The latter is special in that it uses not a PDF-like function, but two or more distributions, each of which uses a number sampled at random from the previous distribution (_conditional distributions_), that converge to a _joint distribution_.

-> **Example:** In one Gibbs sampler, an initial value for `y` is chosen, then multiple `x`, `y` pairs of random numbers are generated, where `x = BetaDist(y, 5)` then `y = Poisson(x * 10)`.
+> **Example:** In one Gibbs sampler, an initial value for `y` is chosen, then multiple `x`, `y` pairs of random variates are generated, where `x = BetaDist(y, 5)` then `y = Poisson(x * 10)`.

 <a id=Piecewise_Linear_Distribution></a>
 ### Piecewise Linear Distribution